uw-mad-dash/decoding-speculative-decoding/README.md

 For those who wish to try our distilled models, please use the links above to download the draft models.
 As per our paper, LLaMA-796M is the best performing model and thus selected as the default model in the scripts.

 ## Install requirements
 The speculative decoding demo is based on DeepSpeed and HuggingFace Transformers.
-Please install Python 3.9 and follow the steps below to install relevant packages:
+Please install CUDA 11.8, Python 3.9, and follow the steps below to install relevant packages:
 ```
 pip install torch==2.0.1+cu118 torchvision==0.15.2+cu118 torchaudio==2.0.2 --index-url https://download.pytorch.org/whl/cu118
 pip install transformers datasets deepspeed